A Denial Of SSD Benefits Is Not The Final Say

 Our Goal Is To Help

 Recovering after your benefits are denied is an important part of the SSD and SSI process.
 We invite you to speak with our disability attorney.
-From our offices in Raleigh and Tarboro, we assist client throughout Eastern North Carolina.
+From our offices in Raleigh and Tarboro, we assist clients throughout Eastern North Carolina.